 What is Similar About the Styles of Tai Chi?

 Leaving stylistic differences behind, let’s focus in on what matters.
-Roughly, all styles:
+I compared the main styles of tai chi in a series of articles but in summary, roughly, all styles:

 - Have a warm up, opening, crescendo, and closing